 Across the U.S. some families have yet to return their young scholars to the classroom, while others may already be well into the new school year.
 But one day, “back to school” will really mean “off to college.”
 As a parent (or grandparent), will you be financially prepared for that day?

-So your entire family—kids, parents and grandparents (plus aunts, uncles and other loved ones, too) —may need to pitch in to meet the high costs of higher education.
+Your entire family—kids, parents and grandparents (plus aunts, uncles and other loved ones, too) —may need to pitch in to meet the high costs of higher education.
 What roles can everyone play?

 Parents may wish to explore popular college-funding strategies.
 529 plan earnings accumulate tax-free, provided they are used for qualified higher education expenses.
 Some employers offer partial tuition reimbursement or company scholarships.
 Through a loan or a withdrawal, you may be able to access the cash value of your permanent life insurance policy.
 Establishing a trust may also be an option, although most trust funds must be reported as an asset when applying for government-sponsored financial aid.

 Grandparents can help make it easier for their adult children to build retirement accounts by helping fund the grandchildren’s college expenses.
 Required minimum distributions from tax-deferred retirement accounts may be a source of funds.
-Tuition paid directly to a grandchild’s college will avoid the $14,000 annual gift tax exemption, although any gift for your grandchild’s benefit will not offer a chartable income tax deduction.
+Tuition paid directly to a grandchild’s college will avoid the $14,000 annual gift tax exemption, although any gift for your grandchild’s benefit will not offer a charitable income tax deduction.

 Grandparents’ contributions to a 529 plan may be a more favorable asset in terms of qualifying for financial aid.
 And up to $70,000 per beneficiary can be contributed to a 529 plan ($140,000 for married individuals filing jointly) in the first year of a five-year period without incurring any federal gift-tax consequences, provided no additional gifts to the same beneficiary are made during the same period.

 By working together, funding a college education is possible.
-And that may help ALL the scholars in your family earn the type of degree necessary to help them achieve their dreams in life.
+And that may help all the scholars in your family earn the type of degree necessary to help them achieve their dreams in life.
 To learn more about planning for college expenses, contact your RBC Wealth Management financial advisor.
 Or use the locator tool to find an advisor near you.

 With the cost of post-secondary education steadily rising, how much support is too much for a child without spoiling a parents’ retirement goals?Read more